aasiyahnegm-spec/CSN150-Doc-Template/README.md

 ##### AI GPTs used

 ## Steps I followed
 1. Write the steps you followed here.
 This way you can keep track of where you might have messed up if the project does not work.
+2. Steps I followed
+3.Installed Arduino IDE on Windows 11.
+4.Opened Arduino IDE and installed esp32 board package using Boards Manager.
+5.Restarted Arduino IDE.
+6.Selected board:  ESP32-CAM Espressif System.
+7.Connected ESP32-CAM to computer (USB base or USB-to-Serial).
+8.Selected correct COM port in Tools → Port.
+9.Opened WiFiScan example sketch from Arduino examples.
+10.Uploaded the sketch to ESP32-CAM.
+11.Opened Serial Monitor at 115200 baud.
+12.Verified WiFi networks were displayed.
+11. I was able to complete everything successfully without any problems.

 ## Problems and Solutions
 Note your problems or errors here.
 Google any error you may come across, and not what you tried (even if it does not work), and what was the final answer.
 Document your errors and solutions that worked for you.